 We believe that all children are born with a strong desire to learn what they need in order to become an effective adult in the society to which they are born.
 In fact, our species would not have survived for very long without this inner drive.
 Our current education system was designed to short-circuit this process in order to make people into cogs of the industrial machine.
 It made sense at one point in history.
 However, in this post-industrial, or information, age, children know that traditional schooling is a waste of time, so more and more of them are tuning out.
 Our community provides your child with the time and space to get back in touch with their own natural desire to learn without being told to do so.

 What if my child spends all day on the computer?

 It is quite possible that your child will spend all day on the computer.
 With all of the negative media attention surrounding screen time, it is not surprising that many parents are concerned about this.
 Some parents see the computer, including video games, as a mind-numbing activity that “rots your brain”.
-At Sunset Sudbury School, we recognize that computers are the most important tools of modern society and that there are many advantages to playing with them.
-Furthermore, computers and gaming are very social activities at our school in which students engage with each other, learn from each other, and constantly problem-solve together.
+At Sunset Sudbury, we recognize that computers are the most important tools of modern society and that there are many advantages to playing with them.
+Furthermore, computers and gaming are very social activities in our community in which students engage with each other, learn from each other, and constantly problem-solve together.